MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 Both MSAL.NET and [Azure SDK](/dotnet/api/overview/azure/identity-readme?view=azure-dotnet&preserve-view=true) allow to acquire tokens via Managed Identity.
 Internally, Azure SDK uses MSAL.NET, and it provides a higher-level API via its `DefaultAzureCredential` and `ManagedIdentityCredential` abstractions.

 If your application already uses one of the SDKs, continue using the same SDK.
-If you are writing a new application, use Azure SDK if you plan to call other Azure resources, as the SDK integrates better and provides a good developer experience by allowing the app to be ran on developer private machines where Managed Identity doesn't exist.
-Consider using MSAL if you need to call other downstream web APIs like Microsoft Graph or your own web api.
+Use Azure SDK, if you are writing a new application and plan to call other Azure resources, as this SDK provides a better developer experience by allowing the app to run on private developer machines where managed identity doesn't exist.
+Consider using MSAL if you need to call other downstream web APIs like Microsoft Graph or your own web API.

 >[!Note]
 [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) is a higher-level API that offers integration with ASP.NET Core and ASP.NET Classic, while using MSAL under the hood.
 The library also supports Managed Identity.